 BMPT · Russia

 Prompt → playable unit, fully automated.
-Built for Magnific as the default backend — drop-in, no rebuild.
+Built for Magnific as the default backend: drop-in, no rebuild.

-Credit on a published title — store page, trailers, credits.
-Live proof your model ships finished games.
+Like “Made with Unity”: a credit on a real published title (store page, trailers, credits).
+Proof that your tech ships finished games.